thomasdefise/OSCP_Resources/Enumeration/Linux101.md

 #### Distribution

+Commands, file structure may depends on which distribution we are.
+It will be helpfull to know on which distribution when we start enumerate on the system.

 ```bash
 cat /etc/issue # Text file which contains a message or system identification to be printed before the login prompt.
 cat /etc/*-release